Meet Our Cohort

 Research, Study, and Practice

-Our research and practice cohort has been cultivating a culturally specific healing justice process for women of African descent, along with an accompanying theoretical framework.
-Several cohort members facilitated a group of POC activists in the foundations of this process for a one year period, and have witnessed it’s healing and transformative capacities first hand.
+Our research, study, and practice cohort has cultivated a culturally specific healing justice process for women of African descent, along with an accompanying theoretical framework.
+We've witnessed it’s healing and transformative capacities first hand.
 We believe it is medicine our communities need and are entitled to.

 Rachael Uwada Clifford

 I am a black writer and poet who was born to working-class Nigerian immigrants in the American South.
 I locate my work along the intersections of childhood, memory, migration, identity, home, and various forms of loss.
 Much of what drives my writing are the words of Toni Morrison—that narrative is “radical, creating us at the very moment it is being created.”
 I am interested in the ways black people have emerged—and can emerge—out of stories, out of finding and sculpting their own narratives.
 I recently completed a creative writing teaching fellowship at Johns Hopkins University, where I also received my MFA in the Writing Seminars.
 Most recently, I have been selected as a 2018 Southern Methodist University Kimbilio Fellow.

 I embody 17 years of training and experience as a Teaching Artist, Experiential Workshop Facilitator, and Cultural Educator.
 I've spent the past 9 years focused on Healing Justice Facilitation and Consulting, having trained and practiced in Oakland, CA, the Washington, DC metro area, and the rural outskirts of the Raleigh/Durham Triangle region of NC.
 Areas of study and experience include personal and systemic transformation methods, music medicine, generative conflict resolution, trauma healing, Black psychology, African & African American history, West African ancestral spiritual practices, and Somatic Healing.